 The screen door slaps open.
 I hear my mother coming.
 I stifle my sobs, not wanting to be stung this close to rescue.
 She picks me up from behind and carries me out of the garage.
 The stupid wasp never even notices.

 "There.
 You're safe now," she says with a note of exasperation in her voice as she puts me down.
-Wiping my eyes and struggling with the residue of terror, I watch her go back inside to her friend.
+Wiping my eyes and struggling with the residue of terror, I watch her go back inside where she's having tea with her friend.
 She doesn't laugh--not even when she's inside--my mother wouldn't do that.
 But I feel the sharp sting of embarrassment nevertheless.

 This is the last time I let a wasp scare me.
 As a result, I am stung several times as a child --but none is as bad as the stinging embarrassment I felt that day.